Climate of the Arctic: Arctic Basin

-Canadian Briya
+Canadian Arctic Archipelago

-In winter, the Canadian Archipelago experiences temperatures similar to those in the Arctic Basin, but in the summer months of June to August, the presence of so much land in this region allows it to warm more than the ice-covered Arctic Basin.
+In winter, the Canadian Arctic Archipelago experiences temperatures similar to those in the Arctic Basin, but in the summer months of June to August, the presence of so much land in this region allows it to warm more than the ice-covered Arctic Basin.
 In the station-climatology figure above, the plot for Resolute is typical of this region.
 The presence of the islands, most of which lose their snow cover in summer, allows the summer temperatures to rise well above freezing.
 The average high temperature in summer approaches 10 C, and the average low temperature in July is above freezing, though temperatures below freezing are observed every month of the year.

 The straits between these islands often remain covered by sea ice throughout the summer.
 This ice acts to keep the surface temperature at freezing, just as it does over the Arctic Basin, so a location on a strait would likely have a summer climate more like the Arctic Basin, but with higher maximum temperatures because of winds off of the nearby warm islands.

 Greenland

 Climatically, Greenland is divided into two very separate regions: the coastal region, much of which is ice free, and the inland ice sheet.
-The Greenland Ice Sheet covers about 80% of Greenland, extending to the coast in places, and has an average elevation of 2100 m and a maximum elevation of 3200 m.
+The Greenland ice sheet covers about 80% of Greenland, extending to the coast in places, and has an average elevation of 2100 m and a maximum elevation of 3200 m.
 Much of the ice sheet remains below freezing all year, and it has the coldest climate of any part of the Arctic.
 Coastal areas can be affected by nearby open water, or by heat transfer through sea ice from the ocean, and many parts lose their snow cover in summer, allowing them to absorb more solar radiation and warm more than the interior.

-Coastal regions on the northern half of Greenland experience winter temperatures similar to or slightly warmer than the Canadian Archipelago, with average January temperatures of -30 to -25 C. These regions are slightly warmer than the Archipelago because of their closer proximity to areas of thin, first-year sea ice cover or to open ocean in the Baffin Bay and Greenland Sea.
+Coastal regions on the northern half of Greenland experience winter temperatures similar to or slightly warmer than the Canadian Arctic Archipelago, with average January temperatures of -30 to -25 C. These regions are slightly warmer than the Archipelago because of their closer proximity to areas of thin, first-year sea ice cover or to open ocean in Baffin Bay and the Greenland Sea.

 The coastal regions in the southern part of the island are influenced more by open ocean water and by frequent passage of cyclones, both of which help to keep the temperature there from being as low as in the north.
 As a result of these influences, the average temperature in these areas in January is considerably higher, between about -20 to -4 C.